mighty-gerbils/gerbil/doc/reference/std/interface.md

 ```

 In this example we define two interfaces, `Closer` and `Reader`.
-- `Closer` is a base interface with a single method `close` that takes no arguments
+- `Closer` is a base interface with a single method `close` that takes no arguments.
 - `Reader` is a refinement of `Closer` that defines a method `read` with a contract:
-  - u8v is a required argument, which must satisfy the `u8vector?`
+  - `u8v` is a required argument, which must satisfy the `u8vector?`
     predicate; in short, it must be a u8vector.
   - `start` is an optional argument, which must satisfy the
     `(in-range?
 0 (u8vector-length u8v))` predicate.
 Notice that